Chttan/Shopify-Developer-Intern-Challenge-API/README.md

    For some examples and test cases, see **test.py**.

 ## Approach
-For this project, I wanted to try using a web framework.
+For this project, I wanted to try learning and using a web framework.
 As I was already familiar with Python, I choose to use Django.

 After creating my project, **ChtStore**, I moved on to creating an app, called **store**.
 Django comes with the ability to use "object-relational mappers".
 What this allows the developer to do is describe the layout of a database using Python code in a "model" (ours is found in **/store/models.py**).
 After the mapper and database are created, the developer can now update and interact with the database using a simple Python API.